Decemberlabs/AltBeacon/README.md

     }

 Implement the delegate to receive the information when the devices are found.
 You receive a dictionary with the uuid as a key and the range and enum with Immediate, Near and Far as the value.
-The range indicates how close you are to the uuids that was detected.
+The range indicates how close you are to the UUIDS that were detected.
 This callback is called once a second and the list of uuids find is cleared every a few seconds.
 You can define the clearance time in the AltBeacon constructor.

     // Delegate methods
     - (void)service:(AltBeacon *)service foundDevices:(NSMutableDictionary *)devices {